-Twenty-four percent of those aged 65 and over live in families that depend on Social Security benefits for 90 percent or more of their income, according to the AARP Public Policy Institute.
+Twenty-four percent of those aged 65 and over live in families that depend on Social Security benefits for 90% or more of their income, according to the AARP Public Policy Institute.
 With the average monthly benefit at $1,404, retirees who rely on Social Security to pay for all of their living expenses are on very tight budgets.
 Fortunately, there are measures you can take to make your benefits stretch, and there are plenty of discounts and perks seniors can take advantage of once they do retire, allowing them to live a rich life with limited funds.

 1. Delay Taking Your Social Security Benefits

 Retiring from work and beginning to collect Social Security are two reasons to celebrate getting older.
 Although you are able to start collecting Social Security at age 62, your monthly benefits will be significantly higher if you wait until you reach your full retirement age, which ranges from 65 to 67 depending on the year you were born.

 For example, if your full retirement age is 67, but you start collecting Social Security at 62, your benefits will be 30 percent less than they would be if you waited the additional five years.
 If possible, wait to start collecting until even after you reach your full retirement age.
 If you delay collecting Social Security until age 70, you will receive your maximum Social Security benefits.

 2. If You Already Filed for Social Security Early, Consider Withdrawing Your Claim

 Did you claim your benefits early and now find that you’re shocked by the true costs of retiring on Social Security?
 If you filed for Social Security within the past 12 months, you can withdraw your claim and restart at a later date if you want to increase your benefits.
 However, it’s important to note that if you choose to withdraw, you must repay all the benefits you received up to that point.
 Still, this could be worth it in the long term to be able to max out your Social Security payments.